 SPES is seeking knowledgeable, passionate, and self-motivated individuals to work as a team to support the invasive species mapping project in Stanley Park.
-Please note that this is an ongoing project, and although we are currently not seeking volunteers for this position, if you are interested in this project, or would like to learn more about future opportunities, please email Alicia Fontaine, Volunteer Coordinator at: email@example.com.
+Please note that this is an ongoing project.
+If you are interested in this project, or would like to learn more about future opportunities, please email Tobias Jones, Volunteer Coordinator at: firstname.lastname@example.org.

 - Fridays: 10:00a.m. to 2:00p.m.

 Volunteers are free to contribute to one or both surveys.

 This position will include assisting a team leader to collect invasive plant location data using GIS software.
 SPES is excited to recruit motivated individuals who have experience in the following: plant identification in coastal western hemlock ecosystems and/or the ability to ID plants using a field guide; interest in invasive plant management; knowledge of basic ArcGIS methods and functions; and a desire to spend time in an outdoor field setting.